What you'll need to know...

 Objective: To find out how economic growth and population migration can contribute to pressure on lakes and aquifers.

-Starter Task - Watch the video to the right and take notes on the following areas:
+Task 1 - Click on the image to the right and answer the following questions:

 |